swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift's upcoming
 [parameter ownership modifiers](https://github.com/apple/swift-evolution/blob/main/proposals/0377-parameter-ownership-modifiers.md),
-which will be provided in Swift 5.9, will let you avoid copies when passing immutable values to functions.
+which will be provided in an upcoming Swift release, will let you avoid copies when passing immutable values to functions.
 Mutable values can be passed by `inout` to a Swift function, which lets you avoid a deep copy of the C++ container: